Free Online Subscription and Access to Colorectal Disease to Ordinary Surgical Members, Associate, Overseas and Staff Grade members.

 - Access to a comprehensive set of colorectal disease resources and guidelines including consent forms

-- Opportunities for engagement with the Association to influence national policy
+- Opportunities for engagement with the Association to influence national and international policy

-- Working with specialists and patients to improve quality via our PLG
+- Working with specialists and patients to improve quality via our Patient Liaison Group

 - Access to treatment specific patient information sheets

-- Strong links with National and International societies
+- Strong links with other National and International societies

 - Networking opportunities via a range of local educational chapter meetings